Home -> Filing Your Return -> Donation Tax Credit

 Up to 75% of a taxpayer's net income can be claimed as donations, except in the year of death or the year preceding death, when 100% of net income can be claimed as donations.
 The donations limit can also be increased when capital property is donated - see the article regarding donations of capital property.
 The Quebec provincial tax credit for donations is revised by the QC 2016 Budget, to remove the 75% limitation for 2016 and subsequent taxation years, and to provide a higher tax rate in 2017 and later years, in some circumstances.
 See Provincial Donation Tax Credits below.

-A donation must be received by the charity by December 31st in order to receive a charitable donation receipt for that taxation year.
+A donation must be received by the charity by December 31st in order to receive an official charitable donation receipt for that taxation year.

 Only donations (gifts) to registered charities and other qualified donees (see the Canada Revenue Agency (CRA) definition for a qualified donee) can be claimed as charitable donations.
 CRA has a charities registry web page, Charities and Giving, where you can search charities listings to see if a particular charity is a registered charity in Canada.

 If any "advantage" was received (compensation or other benefits) in return for the donation (e.g., tickets, meals), the eligible gift for purposes of the donation claim is reduced by the value of the advantage received.

 Charities are not required to issue official donation receipts for income tax purposes.
 For this reason, before donating to a charity, a donor should ensure that the charity will issue them an official donation receipt for income tax purposes.

 See below for the requirements of an official donation receipt for income tax purposes.
 Not all receipts qualify.

 If you have U.S.-source income you may be able to claim a gift to a U.S. charity if it meets certain conditions.